AlayaCare/android-test/README.md

 ### Instructions
 The goal of this exercise is to create a very simple note app by following the tasks below.

+The exercise can be done in Java or Kotlin.
+If Kotlin is preferred, feel free to convert any or all of existing java classes to Kotlin and add any required dependencies.

 Try and have each commit represent a completed task.
 Code should be clear, easy to read, and modular.
 First fork this repository, then commit your changes and create a pull request when you're done (See [How to submit your work?](#how-to-submit-your-work)).